-Sara has since photographed countless models and celebrities for the country’s top prestigious magazines such as Mega, Meg, Metro, Chalk, Metro Working Mom, Metro Society, People Asia, Marie Claire, Cosmo, Smart Parenting, Good Housekeeping, Women’s Health, and Philippine Tatler.
-She has photographed many high profile Filipino celebrities such as Dawn Zulueta, Claudine Barretto, Kristine Hermosa, Maricel Soriano, Kim Chiu, Bea Alonzo, Anne Curtis, Marian Rivera, Korina Sanchez, Imelda Marcos, Carmina Villaroel, Ruffa Gutierrez, Richard Gutierrez, Jericho Rosales, Willie Revillame, Vice President Noli de Castro.
-She has also shot for advertising clients such as Biolink, Maxipeel, Skin White, Myra E, Globe, Just Jewels, Human, Bench, Belo, Careline, Cinderella.
+Sara has since photographed countless models and celebrities for the country’s top prestigious magazines such as Mega, Meg, Metro, Chalk, Metro Working Mom, Metro Society, Maven, Star Studio, People Asia, Cosmo, Smart Parenting, Good Housekeeping, Women’s Health, Yes Magazine, Town & Country, Sense & Style, and Philippine Tatler.
+She has photographed many high profile Filipino celebrities such as Dawn Zulueta, Lucy Torres-Gomez, Kim Chiu, Bea Alonzo, Anne Curtis, Marian Rivera, Heart Evangelista, Lea Salonga, Zsazsa Padilla, Korina Sanchez, Imelda Marcos, Carmina Villaroel, Ruffa Gutierrez, Richard Gutierrez, Gary Valenciano, Jericho Rosales, John Lloyd Cruz, Gerald Anderson, Vice President Noli de Castro.
+She has also shot for advertising clients such as Avon, Century Properties, Globe Telecom, Jolibee, Pascual, Shangri-la Properties, Splash, Unilab, Unilever.

 Sara Black is one of the country’s leading beauty and fashion photographers.
 In a male dominated industry, Sara’s feminine touch leaves a distinct mark.
 She is renowned for her fresh and arresting portraits of women.